Simone Cilio is an Italian film composer.

-His passion for music emerged at a very young age, when he started playing the drums at just 6 years old.
+His passion for music emerged at a very young age, when he started playing drums at just 6 years old.
 Over the years, he played in three different bands, honing his drumming skills and developing a deep appreciation for a wide range of musical genres.

 He is proficient in piano, guitar, drums, bass, and percussion, allowing him to explore a variety of sounds and arrangements.
-During this time, he also released his first instrumental album, "Accarezza il vento", which marked the beginning of a more mature artistic phase, where Simone began orchestrating and studying the theory of music applied to films.
+During this time, he also released his first instrumental album, "Accarezza il vento", which marked the beginning of a more mature artistic phase, where Simone began orchestrating and studying music applied to films.

 His work has received critical acclaim, and in 2019, the documentary "The Last Signal" won an Emmy Award for Best Documentary.